Cahlan Research Library

 From middle schoolers working on Social Studies projects, to PhD candidates completing their dissertations, the goal of the Cahlan Research Library is to help the public discover the history of Nevada and Southern Nevada.
 We realize that your time is important, and that’s why we ask that you plan your visit by reviewing the information below.

-The library will have variable hours from April 17 to June 30, 2019 (view more schedule information).
+The library will have variable hours this summer.
+For details, view more schedule information here.

 Walk-in Newspaper Research